Review | I downloaded America’s first coronavirus exposure app. You should too.

 Even if these apps are a flop, your risk is low.

 What’s the worst thing that could happen if you use Covidwise?
 You could get a false positive alert, like from a neighbor on the other side of a wall.
-That would stress you out and also make you take a coronavirus test you didn’t need — but likely not hurt anyone.
+That would stress you out and also make you take a coronavirus test you didn’t need — but probably not hurt anyone.

 Perhaps a bigger problem: You could get no results, which might lead you to be more reckless or wrongly assume you hadn’t been exposed.